PX4/PX4-user_guide/en/assembly/_assembly.md

 Even though power ports are part of the Pixhawk connector standard, you should check FC specific documentation for power setup.
 :::

-_Power distribution boards (PDB)_ can be used instead of a power module in order to simplify the wiring of motors and other components.
+_Power distribution boards (PDB)_ can be used with a power module in order to simplify the wiring of motors and other components.
-In addition to a power module, they typically include ESCs for controlling a number of motors, and may also integrate a BEC (battery elimination circuit) for supplying power to servos and other peripherals.
+PDBs may include a power module (in which case they replace a stand alone module), ESCs for controlling a number of motors, and may also integrate a BEC (battery elimination circuit) for supplying power to servos and other peripherals.

 <!--